oculus42/short-uuid/README.md

 const short = require('short-uuid');

 // Quick start with flickrBase58 format
-short.generate(); // 73WakrfVbNJBaAmhQtEeDv
+short.generate(); // '73WakrfVbNJBaAmhQtEeDv'
 ```

 ### Details

 short-uuid starts with RFC4122 v4-compliant UUIDs and translates them
 into other, usually shorter formats.
 It also provides translators
-to convert back and forth from RFC compliant UUIDs to the shorter formats.
+to convert back and forth from RFC compliant UUIDs to the shorter formats,
+and validate the IDs.

 As of 4.0.0, formats return consistent-length values unless specifically requested.
 This is done by padding the start with the first (`[0]`) character in the alphabet.